guansong/OpenMP-AMD/README.md

 A repo manifest

-This is to build LLVM/clang OpenMP on AMD system for Linux
+This includes the source code to build a prototype supporting OpenMP in LLVM/Clang on an AMD Linux system.

-Suppose you have a github account, you can do
+Supposing you have a github account, on an AMD ROCM platform, you can do

 mkdir workspace; cd workspace; repo init -u git@github.com:guansong/OpenMP-AMD.git; repo sync

 to get the whole project source in the workspace directory

-configure and build

-setting up
+mkdir build; cd build; cmake ...

+Configure and build the clang as you usually do, it will include the OpenMP runtime.

+After building everything, you can set up the envrionment

   export PATH=`pwd`/bin:$PATH
   export C_INCLUDE_PATH=`pwd`/projects/openmp/runtime/src:$C_INCLUDE_PATH
   export CPLUS_INCLUDE_PATH=`pwd`/projects/openmp/runtime/src:$CPLUS_INCLUDE_PATH
   export LIBRARY_PATH=`pwd`/lib:$LIBRARY_PATH
   export LD_LIBRARY_PATH=`pwd`/lib:$LD_LIBRARY_PATH

+Go back to the workspace dir,

+  cp the example